mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 as are configuration details.
 Configuration is accomplished by modifying your `.vimrc` file.

-All keyboard shortcuts for Emmet commands begin with &lt;emmet-leader>.
+All keyboard shortcuts for Emmet commands begin with <emmet-leader>.
 By default this is ctrl-y.
 The most commonly used keyboard shortcut expands a snippet.
-The key sequence that triggers this is &lt;emmet-leader> followed by a comma.
+The key sequence that triggers this is <emmet-leader> followed by a comma.

-To change the value of &lt;emmet-leader>, set the variable g:user_emmet_leader_key.
+To change the value of <emmet-leader>, set the variable g:user_emmet_leader_key.
 For example, to change it to the space key, add the following:
 ```
 let g:user_emmet_leader_key='<space>'